jodastephen/railmodel/CR2-Streatham-SWLondon.md

 * LHD-WAT changing to Jubilee at WAT changing to Northern (City) at LBG in 41-46m at 4tph (+3m)
 * CR2 changing to Northern (City) Southbound at AGL in 44-47m at 6tph (+5m)
 * LHD-WAT changing to W&C at WAT changing to Northern (City) at UBK in 43-54m at 4tph (+8m)
+* CR2 changing to STE-ZFD at STE changing to CR1 at ZFD in 51-55m at 4tph (+12m)
 * CR2 changing to Central at TCR changing to Northern (City) at UBK in 50-56m at 6tph (+12m)

 From Worcester Park to Old Street